 No matter what style or age your property is in the Essex area, Heritage Clay Tiles Ltd can advise you as to what tiles would suit your build the best.
-We have a wealth of experience in the roofing industry and an enviable reputation as one of the most trusted manufacturers and suppliers of clay roof tiles in the country.
+We have a wealth of experience in the roofing industry and an enviable reputation as one of the most trusted suppliers of clay roof tiles in the country.

 After the Norman Conquest, county rather than shire became the more usual term to describe Englands main sub-divisions, but their boundaries and role remained pretty much the same.